 For easy instructions, visit Get Your Business Online with Google, which tells you how how to claim and optimize your Google My Business page.
 And don’t stop at Google—claim your business on other sites with business listings, including Bing, Yahoo, and Yelp.
 For details on how to claim your business for local search and a links to claim-your-business pages, see our blog post Hey Siri: Find My Business.

 According to a study by BrightLocal, 60% of consumers said local results with images get their attention and influence their decision to visit the business.
 If you don’t upload your own photos to your business profile in Google, Bing, YellowPages.com and other listing sites, you’re missing out on a great opportunity to showcase your business.

 If you want local customers, you need to sound like you’re local.
 Create blog posts that mention local news, events, and activities, as well as special deals or promotions at your location.
 Make sure your NAP (Name, Address, Phone) appears on every page of your site, and that it exactly matches your NAP info on your local business listings.

-According to a recent study by BrightLocal, 92% of consumers read online reviews before visiting a business, and positive reviews increase clickthrough by 22%.
+According to a recent study by BrightLocal, 86% of consumers and 95% of people aged 18-34 read online reviews for local businesses.
 Good reviews also make a huge difference in search rankings.
 Use social media or email campaigns to encourage customers to leave reviews on Google, Facebook, and Yelp or add a link to your website that will take customers to your review page.
-Always monitor your reviews and respond courteously and quickly to any negative reviews.
+Always monitor your online reviews and respond courteously and quickly to any negative reviews.

 Using these tactics for local search optimization will vastly improve your chances of being one of the select local business that appears on the screen the next time a potential customer looks for a business “near me.”